hackerhero0x01/analytics-accelerator-s3/doc/DEVELOPMENT.md

 ## Microbenchmarks and Integration Tests
 We have a basic set of micro-benchmarks that test full sequential read, forward seeks, backward seeks, and a Parquet-like ("jumping around") read pattern.
-We also have a number of integration tests that cover various scenarios on integration of Analytics Accelerator Library and S3.
-Before starting integration tests or microbenchmarks you need to follow configuration and data generation steps (only once if re-using the same bucket for further testing) listed below.
+We also have a number of integration tests that test correctness, exception handling, concurrency correctness and gray failures.
+The configuration and data generation steps are pre-requisite for running the integration tests and microbenchmarks.

 ### Configuration
 Configure the following environment variables before generating data and running benchmarks:
 * `S3_TEST_BUCKET` - the bucket benchmarks and the data generation runs against.